Ford Escort (Europe): Sporting models

 To compete with Volkswagen's Golf GTI, a hot hatch version of the Mark III was developed – the XR3.
 Initially this featured a tuned version of the 1.6 L CVH engine fitted with a twin-choke Weber carburettor, uprated suspension and numerous cosmetic alterations.
 It lacked a five-speed transmission and fuel injection.
 Fuel injection finally arrived in October 1982 (creating the XR3i), eight months behind the limited edition (8,659 examples), racetrack-influenced RS 1600i.
 The Cologne-developed RS received a more powerful engine with 115 PS, thanks to computerized ignition and a modified head as well as the fuel injection.

 The final performance update arrived in the form of the turbocharged 132 PS RS Turbo model in October 1984.
 The RS Turbo was somewhat of a disappointment; it had been delayed several times and when it went on sale in early 1985, the chassis came in for severe criticism.
 Ford initially planned to build 5,000 RS Turbos, the minimum number required for homologation in Group A. However a total of 8,604 were built due to increased demand, almost all in Diamond White.
 Produced in both LHD and RHD, it was only marketed in a few European nations with 5,000 examples for the UK, and was only sold through official Rallye Sport dealers.
 They were well equipped, with the alloy wheels from the limited production RS 1600i, Recaro seats, and a viscous-coupling limited slip differential.
 Only three cars were finished in black; one of them built especially for Lady Diana.
 The Series 2 RS Turbo continued with the 1986 MKIV model.

 RS 1700T

 Ford were initially keen that the Escort Mk III continued the strong rallying heritage of its two predecessors.
 The Ford Escort RS 1700T was a prototype RWD car designed by Ford Motor Company in 1980 to compete in Group B rallying.
-Prototypes were based on the Mk III Escort and featured a Cosworth developed 1.8-litre turbocharged four-cylinder engine that produced over 300 bhp maximum power.
+Prototypes were based on the Mk III Escort bodyshell, but other than this had almost no engineering commonality with the regular production version, being rear wheel drive and featuring a Cosworth developed 1.8-litre turbocharged four-cylinder engine that produced over 300 bhp maximum power.
 Also a prototype with a 2.4 litre Hart engine (derived from a Formula Two unit) was tested in 1982.